 Physical Therapy Schools in New Orleans, LA with Degree Info

-Research physical therapy programs in New Orleans, which currently has two colleges offering programs.
-Read an overview of degree programs, admission info and program requirements for two New Orleans schools and decide which program is right for you.
+Research physical therapy programs in New Orleans, LA, which currently has two colleges offering programs within five miles of downtown.
+Read an overview of degree programs and admission requirements for these colleges to decide which one is right for you.

 |Delgado Community College||Louisiana State University Health Sciences Center - New Orleans|